 If you picked a good web host, then make sure you don’t pick a bad theme next, which is poorly coded, poorly maintained, and so on.

-I recommend going for premium themes, because they are being updated and optimized better, since it’s in the developers’ financial interest to do so.
+I recommend going for premium themes because they are being updated and optimized better (usually) since it’s in the developers’ financial interest to do so.
 There are several freemium themes that have good free versions, though.

 - Is the theme using valid, up to date coding?
 Yes?
 Good!